NeurodataWithoutBorders/nwb-schema/docs/language/source/specification_language_description.rst

     -   name: Optional fixed name for the group.
 A group must either have a unique neurodata_type or a unique, fixed name.
         doc: Required description of the group
         neurodata_type_def: Optional new neurodata_type for the group
-        neurodata_type: Optional neurodata_type the group should inherit from
+        neurodata_type_inc: Optional neurodata_type the group should inherit from
         quantity: Optional quantity identifier for the group (default=1).
         linkable: Boolean indicating whether the group is linkable (default=True)
         attributes: Optional list of attribute specifications describing the attributes of the group